yangymargaret/REUNION/README.md

 The output:

-The output of ReDiscover is a file containing the peak-TF associations between the genome-wide peaks and the given TF predicted by Rediscover, with the filename specified by $output_filename and saved in the directory specified by 'output_dir'.
+The output of ReDiscover is a file containing the peak-TF associations between the genome-wide peaks and the given TF predicted by Rediscover, with the filename specified by $output_filename and saved in the directory specified by $output_dir.
 The rownames are the genome-wide peaks as present in the columns of the normalized ATAC-seq read count matrix of the metacells.
-The file contains at least two columns: ['pred','proba']. 'pred': the predicted binary peak-TF link: 1, with binding site; 0, without binding site. 'proba': predicted TF binding probability of the give TF in the corresponding peak.
+The file contains at least two columns: ['pred','proba']. 'pred': the predicted binary peak-TF link: 1, with binding site; 0, without binding site. 'proba': predicted TF binding probability of the give TF in the corresponding peak locus.

 ************************************************************************************
 # Required pre-installed packages